philshams/focus-time/README.md

 ```
 pip install focus-time
 ```
-- Tested for use with Python 3.6 and 3.8.
-Currently working on Windows 10; support for Linux and MacOS upcoming.
+- Tested for use with Python 3.6 and 3.8 on Windows and Unix; please raise an issue if it does not work on your machine.
-- Requires: any terminal that is configured to run Python packages (tested on Anaconda prompt, powershell, command prompt).
+- Requires: a terminal that is configured to run Python packages (e.g. Anaconda prompt, command prompt, terminal).
 - Optional first step: create a new conda environment to install focus-time into, e.g. use the command `conda create --focus myenv`
 - In Windows: right-click the title bar of the terminal GUI, click properties, and uncheck QuickEdit Mode if applicable.
 With QuickEdit Mode, certain clicking actions cause the terminal to freeze